Venafi/ansible-role-venafi/examples/citrix_adc/README.md

 ## Who should use this example?

-The steps described in this document are typically performed by a **DevOps Engineer** or a **Systems Administrator**.
+The steps described in this document are typically performed by _DevOps engineers_ or _system administrators_.
 Generally, you'll need a basic undestanding of Citrix ADC, Venafi Trust Protection Platform or Venafi Cloud, and the required permissions for completing the tastks described in the example.

 ## About this example

-An Application Delivery Controller (ADC) is used to increase capacity and reliability of applications.
-It improves the performance of applications by decreasing the load on the servers associated while managing and maintaining application and network sessions, however its configuration can become a long process, so a configuration management tool can be used in order to automate this process.
+An _application delivery controller_ (ADC) is used to increase the capacity and reliability of applications.
+ADC improves the performance of applications by decreasing the load on associated servers while managing and maintaining application and network sessions.
+But ADC configuration can become a long process.
+However, you can actually automate the process by using a configuration management tool.

-In this example we use [RedHat Ansible](https://www.ansible.com/) with the Venafi Ansible Role to automate the process of requesting and retrieving a certificate, installing it and configuring Citrix ADC to use it and provide TLS termination and load balancing to a cluster of three HTTP servers.
+In this example, we use [RedHat Ansible](https://www.ansible.com/) with the _Venafi Ansible Role_ to automate the process of requesting, retrieving and installing a certificate as part of SSL termination on an ADC (specifically, Citrix ADC) for load balancing web traffic.
+We'll also utilize three HTTP servers contained in a cluster as the endpoints that are sending and receiving web traffic and being managed by Citrix ADC.

-Later in this example you are going to generate a certificate for the `demo-citrix.venafi.example` domain using the Venafi Ansible Role to request it and retrieve it from either **Venafi Trust Protection Platform** or **Venafi Cloud** services.
-Then you are going to copy the certificate files (certificate, private key, chain Bundle) to the Citrix ADC.
-Finally you are going to configure Citrix ADC to distribute the traffic between 3 NGINX servers using the round-robin load balancing method.
+Later in this example, you'll generate a certificate for the `demo-citrix.venafi.example` domain using the Venafi Ansible Role to request and retrieve it from either _Venafi Trust Protection Platform_ or _Venafi Cloud_ services.
+Then you'll copy the certificate files (certificate, private key, chain Bundle) to the Citrix ADC.
+Finally, you'll configure Citrix ADC to distribute the traffic between three NGINX servers using the round-robin load balancing method.
 Here below you can find a diagram of what we are trying to accomplish.

-> *Note: The steps provided in this example suggest the use of the round-robin balancing method, bear in mind there are [other methods](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing-algorithms.html) that may be more suitable for your use case scenario.*
+> **NOTE** In our example, we suggest that you use the round-robin balancing method.
+But keep in mind that there are [other methods](https://docs.citrix.com/en-us/citrix-adc/current-release/load-balancing/load-balancing-customizing-algorithms.html) that might be more suitable for your specific use case.

 ![AnsibleVenafi](venafi_ansible_role.png)

 ## Prerequisites

-> *Note: The sole purpose of the credentials used in this example is illustrative, in a real life scenario they must be considered as weak and insecure.*
+> **BEST PRACTICES** In general, be careful when using self-signed certificates because of the inherent risks of no identity verification or trust control.
+The public and private keys are both held by the same entity.
+Also, self-signed certificates cannot be revoked; they can only be replaced.
+If an attacker has already gained access to a system, the attacker can spoof the identity of the subject.
+Of course, CAs can revoke a certificate only when they discover the compromise.

 To perform the tasks described in this example, you'll need:

-- The Venafi Ansible Role installed on your machine, you can install it using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy).
+- The Venafi Ansible Role installed on your machine; you can install it using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy)
-- Access to either **Venafi Trust Protection Platform** or **Venafi Cloud** services (the `credentials.yml` [file](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy) is used in this example).
+- Access to either Venafi Trust Protection Platform or Venafi Cloud services (the `credentials.yml` [file](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy) is used in this example)
-  - If you are working with **Venafi Trust Protection Platform** obtain the `access_token` and `refresh_token` using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token).
+  - If you are working with Trust Protection Platform, obtain the `access_token` and `refresh_token` using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token).
-- Administration access to the Citrix ADC instance.
+- Administration access to a Citrix ADC instance
-- Nitro Python SDK (available from https://www.citrix.com/downloads/netscaler-adc or from the "Downloads" tab of the Citrix ADC GUI).
+- Nitro Python SDK (available from https://www.citrix.com/downloads/netscaler-adc or from the _Downloads_ tab of the Citrix ADC GUI)
-- Citrix ADC modules for Ansible installed from `ansible-galaxy` (installation can be performed following this [guide](https://github.com/citrix/citrix-adc-ansible-modules#installation)).
+- Citrix ADC modules for Ansible installed from `ansible-galaxy` (for installation instructions, see [this guide](https://github.com/citrix/citrix-adc-ansible-modules#installation))
-- A set of 3 NGINX servers running your application.
+- A set of three (3) NGINX servers running your application

 ## Getting started

-Here are the steps we'll take as we go trough this example:
+Here are the steps we'll complete as we go through this example:

-1. Retrieve a certificate using the Venafi Ansible Role.
+1. Retrieve a certificate using the Venafi Ansible Role
-2. Copy the certificate files retrieved to the Citrix ADC.
+2. Copy the retrieved certificate files to Citrix ADC
-3. Create certificate-key pair on Citrix ADC.
+3. Create a certificate-key pair on Citrix ADC
-4. Create HTTP back end services on Citrix ADC.
+4. Create HTTP back-end services on Citrix ADC
-5. Create a Virtual Server on Citrix ADC.
+5. Create a virtual server on Citrix ADC

-## Retrieving certificate using Venafi Ansible Role
+## Step 1: Retrieve a certificate using the Venafi Ansible Role

 ### Creating variables file